zorglub42/zorgbox/README.md

 #Installation

-First connect you raspberry with SSH and "swtich as root :
+  - Connect your raspberry with SSH and "take the power" as root user

 		sudo -s